brajeshwar/brajeshwar.github.io/books.md

 - [How to Win Friends and Influence People](https://en.wikipedia.org/wiki/How_to_Win_Friends_and_Influence_People) by [Dale Carnegie](https://en.wikipedia.org/wiki/Dale_Carnegie)
 - [The Psychology of Money](https://www.amazon.com/Psychology-Money-Morgan-Housel-ebook/dp/B08FHZ5L47/) by Morgan Housel
 - [The Lord of the Rings](https://en.wikipedia.org/wiki/The_Lord_of_the_Rings) by [J.R.R.
 Tolkien](https://en.wikipedia.org/wiki/J._R._R._Tolkien)
+- [The Story of My Experiments with Truth](https://en.wikipedia.org/wiki/The_Story_of_My_Experiments_with_Truth) is the autobiography of [Mohandas K. Gandhi](https://en.wikipedia.org/wiki/Mahatma_Gandhi), covering his life from early childhood through to 1921.
+It was written in weekly installments and published in his journal Navjivan from 1925 to 1929.
+The English version was translated by [Mahadev Desai](https://en.wikipedia.org/wiki/Mahadev_Desai) from the Original Gujarati writing.

 {% comment %}